 Spoiler alert: He could not.
 Katz shared a quote from the first page of his book to illustrate her point.

 A male author is insisting that he is living proof that it's possible for a male author to write an authentic female protagonist.— Gwen C. Katz (@gwenckatz) March 30, 2018

 Here's a quote from his first page. pic.twitter.com/f6d5bN2EHq

 “I sauntered over, certain he noticed me,” the excerpt read.
 “I’m hard to miss, I’d like to think – a little tall (but not too tall), a nice set of curves if I do say so myself, pants so impossibly tight that if I had had a credit card in my back pocket you could read the expiration date.
 The rest of my outfit wasn’t that remarkable, just a few old things I had lying around.
 You know how it is.”

 Yes, all women will confirm that that is exactly what our inner monologue sounds like at all times.

 While most women were busy rolling their eyes at Katz’s tweet, Whitney Reynolds, who hosts a podcast called I Haven’t Seen That, saw it and proposed we all play a little game.

-new twitter challenge: describe yourself like a male author would— Whitney Reynolds (@whitneyarner) April 1, 2018
+new twitter challenge: describe yourself like a male author would— A Noodle Purist (@whitneyarner) April 1, 2018

 And oh, the responses.
 They are poignant and they are wonderful and they are true.
 And they mostly refer to women as basically walking sets of boobs and ass, because of course.